XiomaraCarranza64/Payment-Website/README.md

 npm i
 npm run start
 ```
-- If everything went well , the client should be runnig in localhost:3000
+- If everything went well , the client should be running in localhost:3000

   Happy Hacking :)